adit-smoak/Top-Quark-Tagging-Using-Deep-CNN/README.md

 ### To use the dataset:

-Use this code to extract data into parquet files and compress into gzip:
+Use this code to extract data into parquet files and compress them into gzip:

 ```python
 import pandas as pd